stadiumaccreditation.uk

 And what happens now?

-Out of the tragedy of Billy Vigar, should be the 'Billy Vigar Fund'.
+Then out of the tragedy of Billy Vigar should perhaps arise the 'Billy Vigar Fund'.
 This could be costed by The Football Foundation, funded by the Premier League, titled to honour the player and his family and delivered through The Football Foundation.
-This would allow for a necessary improvement to player welfare across the National League System and whilst no injury risk can be removed, importantly the risk can be reduced.
+This would help to essentially address an improvement to player welfare with the repair, upgrade, replacement of pitch barriers across the National League System as needed.
+And whilst no injury risk can be removed completely, importantly the risk can be reduced.
 If a rapid inspection process is required to ensure every ground with a potential issue is properly identified, so be it.
-But that needs to happen quickly after identifying the grounds and deciding on a way forward before the vivid memory of this event fades.
+But that needs to happen quickly after identifying the grounds and deciding on a way forward and what needs to be done, before the vivid memory of this event fades.

-A proper investigation will follow the passing of this football player and young man with his life ahead of him, no doubt and may have already started.
-As some matches have already been postponed at the time of writing this, I personally see it difficult to believe that change will not be forthcoming.
-A kneejerk reaction is to be avoided, but a thorough consideration is required and it seems the solution to a clear and obvious conclusion is one that could be implemented in a reasonable timeframe for the benefit of everyone who attends football matches at Steps 1 through 4 of the National League System, especially the participants.
+A proper investigation will follow the passing of this young man & footballer whose whole life was ahead of him - and I'm sure it has already started.
+Some matches were quickly postponed in the aftermath and all eyes will now be on The FA for reassurance, guidance and positive action.
+I personally see it difficult to believe that change will not be forthcoming.
+Whilst a kneejerk reaction is to be avoided, a thorough consideration is required and it seems the solution to a clear and obvious conclusion is one that could be implemented in a reasonable timeframe for the benefit of everyone who attends football matches at Steps 1 through 6 of the NLS, especially the participants.

 For now, all our thoughts and prayers are with the family and friends of Billy Vigar.